neeharika-kotimreddy/cs4701-HUMmer/README.md

-# HUMmer: Song Identification through Humming
+# HUMmer: Song Identification Through Humming

 HUMmer is a web-based application designed to identify songs from short humming snippets.
 By leveraging machine learning and sound recognition, the project helps users who struggle to recall song titles.
 It provides a user-friendly interface where users can record humming snippets, which are then processed and matched to a song in the database.
 This is my final project for CS 4701: Practicum in AI, which I took at Cornell in the fall 2023 semester.